prisma-labs/graphql-framework-experiment/docs/guides/project-layout.md

-## Working With `tsconfig.json`
+## Working With tsconfig.json

 - Nexus honours settings within `tsconfig.json`.
 - This ensures that Nexus and your IDE perform identical static analysis.
-If no `tsconfig.json` is present then Nexus will scaffold one for you.
+- If no `tsconfig.json` is present then Nexus will scaffold one for you.
-- Nexus project layout interacts with `tsconfig.json` in the following ways.
+- Nexus interacts with `tsconfig.json` in the following ways.

 ##### Project Root